 - Read: 10 MB/s, 100 times/s

-- When writing logs, if the API consistently reports error code 403 or 500, use the Logstore CloudMonitor to view the traffic and status code and determine whether you need to increase the number of shards.
+- When writing logs, if the API consistently reports 403 or 500 error, refer to Logstore CloudMonitor metrics to view the traffic and status code and determine whether you need to increase the number of shards.

-- For read/write operations that exceed a shard’s service capacities, the system runs according to your required services, however, the service quality cannot be guaranteed as being optimal.
+- For read/write operations that exceed a shard’s service capacities, the system will attempt to provide the needed services, but the service quality cannot be ensured.

 - readonly: read-only data

 When you create a partition, all partition states are in readwrite status.
 Split or merge operations change the partition state to readonly and generate a new readwrite partition.
 The Shard state does not affect the performance of its data read, while the readwrite Shard maintains normal data write performance, and the readonly state partition does not provide data-writing services.

 When splitting a Shard, you need to specify a ShardId in a readwrite status and an MD5.
 The MD5 must be greater than the Shard’s BeginKey and less than EndKey.
 Split operations can split two other Shards from one, that is, the number of Shards increase 2 after division.
 After the split is complete, the original Shardstate specified by split is changed from readwrite to readonly, and the data can still be consumed, but no new data can be written.
 The two newly generated Shard status are readwrite, behind the original Shard, and the MD5 range of the two Shards covers the range of the original Shard.